git-saj/dotfiles/README.md

 # dotfiles
 collection of dotfiles used for the configuration of arch

-## pacman packages to install
+## packages to install
 - AUR repository
 - fzf
-- nvim
+- neovim
 - bash-completion
 - kubectl
 - newsboat
 - starship
-- gh
+- github-cli
-- wslu
+- wslu (require wslu repo)
 - openssh
 - ripgrep
 - fd